 What are the risks of coattail investing?

 1. Long maturity periods

-Some investments take longer to mature and realize meaningful returns on the initial investments.
-Investors who are impatient or are looking for easy ways to profit in the short term may end up disposing of their investments too early, and it may result in losses.
+Some investments take longer to mature and realize meaningful returns.
+Investors who are impatient or looking for easy ways to profit in the short term may end up disposing of their investments too early, resulting in losses.

 2. Too many copycats

-In a market where there are too many individuals and institutional investors who are watching what the money managers are doing, some investors may delay in getting crucial information that puts them on the losing end.
-In the stock market, any valuable information becomes obsolete within a few seconds or minutes and it disadvantages slow investors.
+In a market where there are too many individuals and institutional investors who are watching what money managers are doing, some engaging in coattail investing may experience delays in getting crucial information.
+In the stock market, valuable information often becomes obsolete within just a few minutes.

 We hope you’ve enjoyed reading CFI’s guide to coattail investing.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program for finance professionals.
 To help you advance your career, check out the additional resources below: